michaelhollman/SimpleWebServer/README.md

 1. Accepts HTTP GET requests
 	+ allows user definition of the server web root
 	+ allows user definition of the port number
-	+ [ASSIGNMENT REQUIREMENT]: allows user definition of the default document
+	+ allows user definition of the default document
-	+ [ASSIGNMENT REQUIREMENT]: supports sub-directory sites
+	+ supports sub-directory sites

 2. Can handle response types for:
 	+ HTTP OK